Common CV Mistakes That Get You Rejected

 Final thoughts

 Avoiding these common CV mistakes can dramatically improve your chances of getting noticed in South Africa’s competitive job market.
-Your CV is often the only chance you have to make a strong first impression, so treat it with care.

 Good luck with your job search!
 If you apply these tips consistently, you will stand out from the crowd and move closer to your next opportunity in Mzansi.